 The 7th Continent

-A choose-your-own-adventure gamebook in board game form, 7th Continent takes inspiration from the classic Fighting Fantasy book series that filled so many childhoods with adventuring glee, and introduced an uncountable number of people to the world of roleplay and branching-path narratives.
+A choose-your-own-adventure gamebook in board game form, The 7th Continent takes inspiration from the classic Fighting Fantasy book series that filled so many childhoods with adventuring glee, and introduced an uncountable number of people to the world of roleplay and branching-path narratives.
 Not skimping on the randomised thrills of grand adventure that made those books so enjoyable, the game replicates that experience in a twisting narrative of random encounters.

 You play as an intrepid explorer of the 20th Century, forced to return to a recently discovered land in the hopes of breaking the curse that was placed upon you during your first voyage to its shores.
 Drawing terrain and adventure cards to simulate your journey across the expanding island, and the dangerous encounters you’ll face along the way, the game encourages astute hand management.
 You’ll draft an action deck and carefully deliberate on which decisions to make and which actions to take, as you face new obstacles at each turn.